For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 3. Enter a name and a description.
 This is typically your app name and any details for your reference.
 They're not shown to customers.

 4. Enter a redirect URL.
-This should be a custom URL scheme that bounces users back to your app when their purchase is completed, for example myapp://example-redirect.
+This should be a custom URL scheme or universal link that bounces users back to your app when their purchase is completed, for example myapp://example-redirect.

-6. Click the action menu next to the hosted checkout you just created, then choose Copy URL from the menu.
+7. Click the button next to the hosted checkout you just created, then choose Copy URL from the menu.
 Keep this for the next step.

 Screenshot of the Paddle dashboard showing the 'New hosted checkout' form.
 The form includes required fields for Name, an optional Description text area with an information icon, and an optional Redirect URL field with an information icon.
 There's a 'Save' button in the blue color in the top right corner of the form."